Water Lizard, Dragon and Basilisk Proper Care and Information

 - Fruit: berries, leaves

-flaellates, coccidia), blurred eyes, eye infections (if cage is too
+- Basilisk Health: Concerns include parasites (nematodes, flagellates, coccidia), blurred eyes, eye infections (if cage is too dry).

-Have a Lizard Related Question for our Vet?
-We Will Answer it for Free!
+Have a Pet Question for our Vet?
+We'll Answer it for Free!

-If you need an immediate response, we suggest you use this online veterinary service that is available now to answer your questions.
+If you need an immediate response, we suggest trying this online veterinary service that is available now to answer your questions.